-Advanced Primary Care provides a more comprehensive and proactive approach to health.
+Advanced primary care provides a more comprehensive and proactive approach to health.
 It is a methodology that emphasizes a higher quality of care and patient engagement over sheer volume to deliver lower costs and better outcomes.

 It’s designed to improve how healthcare is managed by optimizing the connections between patients, primary care, specialists, and clinics.
 Further use of compiled data and analysis, preventive care education, and dedicated health coaching ensure that patients receive a greater breadth of service than most standard healthcare plans can deliver.

-Three areas of advanced primary care implementation
+Advanced primary care implementation

-Here are three areas of Advanced Primary Care implementation and what they mean for a clinic and care team:
+Here are three areas of advanced primary care implementation and what they mean for a clinic and care team:

 1. An informatics platform

-What separates Advanced Primary Care from every other model is data.
-Built on an informatics platform, Advanced Primary Care uses data and predictive analysis to better understand and identify:
+What separates advanced primary care from every other model is data.
+Built on an informatics platform, advanced primary care uses data and predictive analysis to better understand and identify: